Steve Schmidt: Press commentary

 The New York Times described Schmidt's management as having transformed the McCain campaign into "an elbows-out, risk-taking, disciplined machine", crediting him with aggressive responses to press criticism and creative methods of manipulating the news cycle.

 Time's Michael Scherer, in an opinion piece from September 15, 2008, relating to Schmidt's involvement with John McCain's presidential campaign, stated that Schmidt, the "lord of outrage, has a long and prosperous career ahead of him".

 On September 22, 2008, Schmidt accused The New York Times of bias against McCain in favor of his opponent, Barack Obama, calling the Times "a pro-Obama advocacy organization that every day impugns the McCain campaign, attacks Senator McCain, attacks Governor (Sarah Palin)" and saying "Whatever The New York Times once was, it is today not by any standard a journalistic organization."

 Stance on gay rights

-Schmidt voiced his support for gay rights at a meeting of the Log Cabin Republicans, a gay Republican group.
+Schmidt turned down all public appearances during the 2008 Republican convention as a protest against the party's stance on gay marriage.
+His only appearance was before the Log Cabin Republicans, a gay Republican group, during which he voiced his support for gay rights.
 He said: "I just wanted to take a second to come by and pay my respect and the campaign's respect to your organization and to your group.
-Your organization is an important one in the fabric of our party."
+Your organization is an important one in the fabric of our party" and "I admire your group and your organization and I encourage you to keep fighting for what you believe in because the day is going to come."

-Schmidt said about his lesbian sister and her life partner: "On a personal level, my sister and her partner are an important part of my life and our children's life.
-I admire your group and your organization and I encourage you to keep fighting for what you believe in because the day is going to come."
+Schmidt said about his sister and her (lesbian) life partner: "On a personal level, my sister and her partner are an important part of my life and our children's life."